-- Learn and thoroughly understand the philosophy of the Council, its programs and services and resources available for children and families.
+- Learn and thoroughly understand the philosophy of the Council, its programs, services and resources available for children and families.

-- Network with local schools and community resources to acquaint them with the Council’s prevention education program continuum and establishes sites for curriculum based support groups or classroom life skills / youth support groups.
+- Recruit local schools and community organizations to acquaint them with the Council’s substance abuse evidence-based programs and establish sites for curriculum to be implemented.

 - Screen program participants to ensure that required program criteria is met.